Helen Muir

 Isabella Helen Mary Muir CBE FRS (20 August 1920 – 28 November 2005) was a British biochemist.
-She is best known for pioneering work into the causes of osteoarthritis.
+She did pioneering work on the causes of osteoarthritis.

 Personal life

 Early life

 Muir was born in India to G. B. F. (Basil) Muir and Gladys Helen Mary, and spent the first 10 years of her life there.
 Until moving to Europe in 1930, Muir had no formal education and was educated by her mother.
 At the age of 10, Muir began her general education at a boarding school in Montreux, Switzerland and at the Downe House in Berkshire, England.
 She began attending Somerville College in Oxford, England in 1940, with the original intentions of studying medicine.
 However, under the influence of her tutor, Dorothy Hodgkin, she switched her area of focus to chemistry.
 She graduated in 1944 with a second-class degree.
 She then went on to earn her Doctor of Philosophy in 1947 for a thesis on the chemical synthesis of penicillin – the supply of penicillin to stop wound infection was of high priority, as she did her research during World War II.